Robo3D/User-Manuals/docs/source/ios-app/index.rst

 Adding a Printer
 ---------------

 Once you are in the Robo app, the first screen that will appear is the dashboard.
-From here you can add a printer that is on the local network.
+From here you can add a printer that is on the local network (make sure your printer is connected to a wifi network).

-First, click the 'Add a Printer' button towards the middle of the screen.
+First, click the 'Add Printer' button towards the middle of the screen.
 This will take you through a series of steps to set up the new printer on the Robo app.

 .. image:: images/dashboard-start-add-printer.png
    :alt: Add Printer